Raggedy Ann & Andy: A Musical Adventure: Plot

-Marcella returns home from school and rushes upstairs to her nursery playroom to put away her favorite doll, Raggedy Ann.
-When Marcella leaves, the toys in the playroom come to life, and Ann tells them of the wonders of the outside world.
+Marcella returns home and goes to her nursery playroom to put away her favorite doll, Raggedy Ann.
+When Marcella leaves, the toys come to life, and Ann tells them of the wonders of the outside world.
 She then shares that it is Marcella's seventh birthday, and the toys notice a large package in the corner.
-Raggedy Andy was trapped under the package, and once freed, he complains about the feminine activities within the nursery.
 Marcella opens the present to reveal a beautiful bisque doll from Paris, France, named Babette.
-Ann leads the toys in welcoming Babette to their nursery, but she is too homesick for Paris to accept their greeting.
-Meanwhile, Captain Contagious, a pirate who lives in a snow globe, notices Babette and is immediately smitten.
-After tricking Ann into freeing him, he kidnaps Babette and leaps out the nursery window with his crew.
-Ann decides to rescue Babette, with Andy volunteering her.
+Ann and the other toys welcome Babette, but she is too homesick.
+Meanwhile, Captain Contagious notices Babette and he becomes immediately smitten.
+After tricking Ann into freeing him, he kidnaps Babette with his band of pirates and leaps out of the nursery window.
+Ann and Andy decide to rescue Babette.

-Ann and Andy leave the playroom and enter the Deep Deep Woods, where they reaffirm their courage and love together while exploring.
+Ann and Andy enter the Deep Deep Woods.
 As the dolls travel, they meet the Camel with the Wrinkled Knees, a blue stuffed animal who has been abandoned and hallucinates ghostly camels beckoning him to a home.
 Ann promises that once they find Babette, he may return with them.
-With Ann and Andy in tow, the Camel chases down the caravan and blindly rushes off a cliff.
+With Ann and Andy in tow, the Camel chases down the caravan and mindlessly rushes off a cliff.
 They find themselves in the Taffy Pit, where the Greedy lives.
-The Greedy explains that, despite endlessly eating the various delicacies, he feels unsatisfied, as he lacks a "sweetheart".
-He thus attempts to take the candy heart sewn inside of Ann, but the toys successfully escape his lair.
+The Greedy explains that he feels unsatisfied despite endlessly eating.
+He thus attempts to take the candy heart inside Ann, but the toys successfully escape.